(latest update: 02/2021)

 I wrote this post back in 2015, after a website redesign.
 I've since come back and updated this post each time I've redesigned my website.

 The funny thing is that the core concept of this post and the entire website hasn't changed much over the years.

 On my small place online, I chose simplicity over complexity, user experience over ads, and readability over SEO.

-I don't want ads to disrupt my reading flow, and I don't want a messy sidebar to grab my attention.
-All I want is a Medium like reading experience, and I believe you want the same thing.
+I don't want ads to disrupt the reading flow or a messy sidebar to grab attention.
+I want to create a simple yet rewarding reading experience where the words grab center stage.